 Miranda started her career as an independent artist and then discovered, much to her delight, that she enjoyed selling tickets to the show, more than actually making the show (capitalism, what can you do?!?).
-Hence, she found her way into marketing in the arts.
-Prior to Fringe, Miranda worked as a Marketing Consultant in several organisations including the Canberra International Music Festival and Ainslie and Gorman Arts Centres.
-With a firm belief that participation brings social, cultural and personal benefits, Miranda has returned to her indy arts roots at Fringe.
+Hence, she found her way into marketing in the arts at organisations such as Ainslie and Gorman Arts Centre and the Canberra International Music Festival before heading to Fringe where she was the Marketing and Development Manager for several festivals before moving into her brand-spanking new role as Head of Development.
+With a firm belief that arts participation brings social, cultural and personal benefits, Miranda loves that she supports the independent arts.

 During the Festival, Pauline can be seen fleetingly, elusively, like a shadow, sneaking up on great art.